 Since I was young I’ve had nightmares.
 Lots of them.
 Death, destruction, chasing, kidnapping, murderous heart pounding dreams.
 You name the nightmare and I’ve had it.
 Oftentimes over and over again.

 That’s generally what dreams do.
-They deal with all the stuff you aren’t dealing with in your waking life because you’re too busy packing lunches and wondering where you hid the vodka.
+They deal with all the stuff you aren’t dealing with in your waking life because you’re too busy paying bills and wondering where you hid the vodka.

 According to the Encyclopedia of Mental Disorders only a small percentage of people have nightmares on a regular basis.
 Nightmares aren’t just scary dreams, they’re terrifying.
 They can wake you up and the fear will stay with you.
 Here’s a bit more about them from the psychological perspective.

 About half of all people who suffer with nightmares also suffer from psychiatric disorders.
 I don’t think I have a psychiatric disorder, at least not one fierce enough to cause nightmares every night so I’m more inclined to go with the Encyclopedia of Mental Disorder’s other rationale for people with nightly nightmares which is the fact that artistic or creative people are at a greater risk of nightmares.
 Mainly because they have better imaginations.